Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-2. Electrical Design and Modelling
+2. Electrical modeling and design

-3. Thermal Analysis and Design
+3. Thermal modeling, analysis, and design

-4. Stress and Reliability Analysis
+4. Stress and reliability analysis for interconnects

 Modeling, Analysis, Design and Testing for Electronics Packaging Beyond Moore provides an overview of electrical, thermal and thermomechanical modeling, analysis, design and testing for 2.5D/3D.
 The book addresses important topics, including electrically and thermally induced issues, such as EMI and thermal issues, which are crucial to package signal and thermal integrity.
 It also covers modeling methods to address thermomechanical stress related to the package structural integrity.
 In addition, practical design and test techniques for packages and systems are included.